Jesse "Bruce" Nicklow, Jr. was born on May 24, 1856, the son of Jesse B. and Julia Ann (Ream) Nicklow Sr.

 The children born to this union were Robert Nicklow, Evelyn Pearson, Ruth Miller, Hazel Herbert, Geraldine MacBurney, Betty Bixler, Dorothy Young, Elsie Naomi Nicklow and Mary Louise Dunlap.

 The Nicklows dwelled in Bullskin Township near Connellsville, where Bruce was an active member of the Pennsville Evangelical United Brethren Church.
 Leora enjoyed her memberships in the Can-Do Garden Club and Mount Carmel Community Church.
+The federal census enumeration of 1940 shows that the family lived in close vicinity to his married brother Harry Nicklow and family.

 With Bruce laboring over the years as a coal miner for United States Steel Corporation, he was a member of the United Mine Workers of America.